arangodb/docs/3.9/data-science.md

 ![Graph ML](images/graph-ml.png)

-## Graph Analytics vs. GraphML: Use Cases
+## Use Cases

+This section contains an overview of different use cases where Graph Analytics and GraphML can be applied.

+### Graph Analytics

-Graph Analytics consists of an analysys applied on graph-based data and has applicability in various fields such as marketing, fraud, supply chain, product recommendations, drug development, law enforcement, and cybersecurity.
+Graph Analytics consists of an analysis applied on graph-based data and has applicability in various fields such as marketing, fraud, supply chain, product recommendations, drug development, law enforcement, and cybersecurity.